 Stay Ahead of the Trends and Find A Niche in MarketingPublished on

 Are you looking to capture a niche market with buying power?
-The American Institute for Research (AIR) reports that after taxes, the largest minority group in the United States (ADA National Network) is Americans with disabilities.
+The American Institute for Research (AIR) reports that after taxes, the largest minority group in the United States is Americans with disabilities.
 This group makes up $490 billion of disposable income.
 Of course the best way to reach this population is to make access to goods, services, and information a priority.

 By providing documents in Braille, Large Print, Audio, and by following WCAG standards for digital accessibility, your business can tap into this growing marketplace.

 Doing the right thing will bring new customers

 People with disabilities shop, work, attend school, pay bills, travel, dine-out, have families and friends, are independent, and yet they are still overlooked.
 And, because the population is often underestimated, their needs are not being met.
 Forbes has taken note, reporting that people with disabilities are an overlooked and growing market.

 The Americans With Disabilities Act (ADA) requires businesses to provide equal access.
 Obtaining this human right is often a struggle.
 So, when a company willingly provides access, they get noticed and not just by people with disabilities.
 The families, friends, and colleagues of those with disabilities also understand the importance of providing accommodations for independence.